-The Bonds are being issued in the principal amount of \$7,500,000 (preliminary, subject to change) pursuant to the Constitution and general laws of the State, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 5, 2018 (the "Election") and an order (the "Bond Order") authorizing the issuance of the Bonds to be adopted by the Board of Trustees (the "Board") on July 31, 2018.
+The Bonds are being issued in the principal amount of \$7,040,000 pursuant to the Constitution and general laws of the State, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 5, 2018 (the "Election") and an order (the "Bond Order") authorizing the issuance of the Bonds adopted by the Board of Trustees (the "Board") on July 31, 2018.
 Proceeds from the sale of the Bonds will be for (i) construction, renovation, acquisition and equipment of school buildings in the district, including the purchase of necessary sites for school buildings and the purchase of new school buses and technology, and (ii) paying the costs of issuing the Bonds.